 - 4K video capture

-Those three cameras aren't the same as found in the P20 Pro, despite all being co-engineered by Leica.
+Those three cameras aren't the same as found in the P20 Pro, though, despite all being co-engineered by Leica.
 The Mate ditches any monochrome sensor, citing the overall pixel count as more than enough to derive all the information required for any of its special features.
-We could argue that the loss of the monochrome is a big shift change that undermines many of the points in having it in the first place - but without actual images to show you here, side-by-side, any such comparisons will have to wait.
+We could argue that the loss of the monochrome is a big shift change that undermines many of the points in having it in the first place - but Huawei has still managed to perform some magic with the Mate 20 Pro's cameras.

-Having that ultra-wide lens makes a difference for sure: not only for wide open scenes, but for its super macro mode, which kicks in if the lens is up to 25mm from a close-up object - it can still focus, which is something few phone cameras can manage.
+Having that ultra-wide lens makes a difference for sure: not only for super-wide scenes, but for its super macro mode, which kicks in if the lens is up to 25mm from a close-up object - it can still focus, which is something few phone cameras can manage - for some potentially amazing results.

-With the P20 Pro, Huawei pushed its Master AI (artificial intelligence) mode.
-This can auto-recognise scenes and adjust the settings accordingly.
-In the Mate 20 Pro it's back and has a wider capacity than ever before - but it still has some of the foibles present before, namely the overzealous processing in many modes (Greenery, Blue Sky) and its sometimes inability to correctly distinguish a subject (when pointed at the floor during our preview session, it was adamant that 'Fish' was the correct setting for concrete, hmm).
+With the P20 Pro, Huawei pushed its Master AI (artificial intelligence) mode rather hard.
+This 'brain' auto-recognise scenes and adjust the settings accordingly.
+In the Mate 20 Pro it's back and has a wider capacity than ever before - but it still has some of the foibles present before, namely the overzealous processing in many modes (Greenery, Blue Sky) and its sometimes inability to correctly distinguish a subject (when pointed at the floor during one day of testing, for example, it was adamant that 'Fish' was the correct setting for a slab of concrete, hmm).
+That said, when AI works well, it pumps the colours, levels the exposure and makes most scenes look great on the phone's screen.

-By combining the highest quality design, arguably the best cameras in any smartphone, and future-facing features such as an in-screen fingerprint scanner, the Mate 20 Pro asserts its position among 2018's topflagship phones.
+By combining the highest quality design, the best cameras in any smartphone, superb battery longevity, and future-facing features such as an in-screen fingerprint scanner, the Mate 20 Pro asserts its position among 2018's top flagship phones.

-That said, divisive software, that weird-looking camera panel on the rear, and overzealous artificial intelligence camera features are its nit-pick letdowns.
-Whether the battery longevity and new camera setup will be up to its billing are questions that will linger until we've tested the phone as our own.
+That said, some software hiccups, that weird-looking camera panel on the rear, and overzealous artificial intelligence camera features are its nit-pick letdowns.